bams/AngularPOS/README.md

-# AngularPOS
+#AngularPOS

-A point of sale UI proof of concept run by Flask, AngularJS, and with Bootstrap styling.
+A point of sale UI proof of concept served by Flask, with AngularJS & Bootstrap

-Requirements:

-Python 2.7
-Flask 0.9
+##How to use

 Clone repo and run flask_app.py to start wsgi, then navigate to localhost to use.

-How to use the POS:

 - Select the seat number of the item you would like to order.
 Default starting seat is seat #1.
 - Select a category of items